CursedScorpio/k8s-kick-bots/README.md

 - `CONTEXTS_PER_BROWSER`: Browser contexts per instance.
 - `TABS_PER_CONTEXT`: Tabs per context.
 - `STREAM_URL`: Where the browsers should go.

-## How It Works

-Here's a basic flow:

-1. The **fingerprint service** generates realistic browser fingerprints.
-2. Each **viewer pod** requests one (or many, depending on browsers and context) and starts Chromium instances.
-3. Browsers connect through their assigned **VPNs**.
-4. They navigate to the `STREAM_URL` and begin viewing.
-5. **Kubernetes** keeps everything running and balanced.

-Resource use depends on how many browsers you're running.
-As a rough estimate:

-- Each tab instance uses about **100MB RAM**.
-- A pod running 2 browsers × 8 contexts × 8 tabs ≈ **128 virtual viewers**.

 ## 🩺 Troubleshooting